nestjs/docs.nestjs.com/content/openapi/introduction.md

 ### Setup options

-While calling setup method, it is possible to have some extra options.
+While calling the setup method, it is possible to pass extra options.
 These options should be of type `SwaggerCustomOptions`, which can be the following:

 ```TypeScript
 export interface SwaggerCustomOptions {